 As the summer continues on and the kids are asking for more and more beach time, I am looking for books to read that will allow me to escape.
 Even if it’s just for a few minutes at a time, I long for that other world that quickens my heartrate and makes me turn each page with hunger, anticipation and sometimes fear.
 Here is a list of some of the best thriller books for your summer reading!

-10 Best Thriller Books for Your Summer Vacation
+Over 30 Best Thriller Books to Read for Your Summer Vacation

 Did you read and enjoy Gone Girl?
-Then check out this list of books that are just as amazing, will keep you on the edge of your seat and make you forget the world!
+Then check out this list of the best thriller books that are just as amazing, will keep you on the edge of your seat and make you forget the world!

 The Nash family is close-knit.
 Tom is a popular teacher, father of two teens: Eli, a hockey star and girl magnet, and his sister Deenie, a diligent student.
 Their seeming stability, however, is thrown into chaos when Deenie’s best friend is struck by a terrifying, unexplained seizure in class.
 Rumors of a hazardous outbreak spread through the family, school and community.